atulkamble/ec2webcfn/README.md

-# webserver using cfn init and cfn signal
+# Deploying a Web Server using AWS CloudFormation, cfn-init, and cfn-signal

 1. Create keypair key.pem from AWS Console